Skip to content

 string text = "Hello, how are you today?";

-// Detect language
+// Detect the source language

 var detection = client.DetectLanguage(text);

-// Translate text to Spanish
+// Translate to Spanish

 var translation = client.TranslateText(text, "es");

-Console.WriteLine($"\nTranslated Text to Spanish: {translation.TranslatedText}");
+Console.WriteLine($"\nTranslated to Spanish: {translation.TranslatedText}");

-var translatedBack = client.TranslateText(spanishText, "en", "es");
+var translatedBack = client.TranslateText(

 Console.WriteLine($"\nTranslated Back to English: {translatedBack.TranslatedText}");